 The only compensation plan of the Company under which equity securities are currently authorized for issuance is the Stock Option Plan.
-"The Company has a rolling Stock Option Plan based on 10% of the issued shares from time to time, which was previously approved by the shareholders of the Company, but must be ratified annually for the increase in the Stock Option Plan (see, "IV.
-Ratification of Incentive Stock Option Plan" above)."
+The Company has a rolling Stock Option Plan based on 10% of the issued shares from time to time, which was previously approved by the shareholders of the Company, but must be ratified annually for the increase in the Stock Option Plan (see, "IV.
+Ratification of Incentive Stock Option Plan" above).

-The table below summarizes information in relation to the Common Shares reserved for issuance under the Stock Option Plan as of the last annual general meeting date for the previously approved rolling Stock Option Plan, and as at May 16, 2017 (the Record Date of this Meeting) to the extent that the shareholders have not previously approved the increase in the Stock Option Plan:
+The table below summarizes information in relation to the Common Shares reserved for issuance under the Stock Option Plan as of the last annual general meeting date for the previously approved rolling Stock Option Plan, and as at the end of the Company's most recently completed financial year, to the extent that the shareholders have not previously approved the increase in the Stock Option Plan:

-Plan Category Number of securities to be issued upon exercise of outstanding options Weighted-average exercise price of outstanding options Number of securities remaining available for future issuance under the Stock Option Plan (excluding securities reflected in column (a)) Stock Option Plan - approved by security holders Nil N/A 1,253,996 Stock Option Plan - not approved by security holders (before this Meeting) Nil N/A 973,000 Total: Nil 2,226,996
+Plan Category Number of securities to be issued upon exercise of outstanding options (a) Weighted-average exercise price of outstanding options (b) Number of securities remaining available for future issuance under the Stock Option Plan (excluding securities reflected in column (a)) Stock Option Plan - approved by security holders 3,345,000 \$0.19 181,350 Stock Option Plan - not approved by security holders (before this Meeting) NIL N/A N/A Total: 3,345,000 181,350